Galileo-Galilei/kedro-mlflow/docs/source/05_pipeline_serving/02_custom_kedro_pipeline_model.md

 input_data = catalog.load(input_name)
 model_signature = infer_signature(model_input=input_data)

-# you can optionnally pass other arguments, like the "copy_mode" to be used for each dataset
+# you can optionally pass other arguments, like the "copy_mode" to be used for each dataset
 kedro_pipeline_model = KedroPipelineModel(
     pipeline=pipeline, catalog=catalog, input_name=input_name
 )